thejsway/thejsway/manuscript/chapter13.md

 ![Execution result](images/chapter13-04.png)

-Q> Wait...
+Wait...
 Why isn't the first child node `h1`, since that's the first element in the body's HTML?

 That's because spaces between tags and line returns in HTML code are considered text nodes by the browser.
 The node `h1` is therefore the *second* child node of the body.
 Let's double check that: